 How to Apply

 To be considered for the SLIP, you must apply via an on-line application.
-The application period for Summer 2013 will be between July 31, 2012 and September 4, 2012 (midnight, Eastern Time).
+The application period for Summer 2014 will be between July 31st and the Tuesday after Labor Day (11:59 p.m., Eastern Time).
 We highly recommend that applicants read the application checklist and assemble requested information before stating the application.
 Apply now.

 If you need an accommodation in order to complete the application, please contact Deana Willis (202) 514-3397 for assistance.
 If you have questions related to the on-line application or need technical assistance, please click the “Avue Dojo” link at the top right of the application or call the Avue Help Desk at 1-800-407-0147 (available Monday – Friday from 8:00 a.m. to 8:00 p.m., Eastern Daylight Time).

-If you are notified that you were selected for consideration for employment for the SLIP, or a component has contacted you for an interview, please review the Component Résumé, and Transcript Requirements & Veterans’ Preference Eligibility Submissions and comply with the instructions for the selecting component.
+If you are notified that you were selected for consideration for employment for the SLIP, or a component has contacted you for an interview, see the list of component contacts and component-specific requirements.
 Questions regarding submissions or interviews should be directed to the appropriate component contacts.